a-b-street/abstreet/docs/dev.md

 - `abstutil`: a grab-bag of IO helpers, timing and logging utilities, etc
 - `geom`: types for GPS and map-space points, lines, angles, polylines, polygons, circles, durations, speeds

+## Code conventions

+All code is automatically formatted using https://github.com/rust-lang/rustfmt;
+please run `cargo +nightly fmt` before sending a PR.
+(You have to install the nightly toolchain just for fmt)

+The error handling is unfortunately inconsistent.
+The goal is to gracefully degrade instead of crashing the game.
+If a crash does happen, make sure the logs will have enough context to reproduce and debug.
+For example, giving up when some geometry problem happens isn't ideal, but at least make sure to print the road / agent IDs or whatever will help find the problem.
+It's fine to crash during map importing, since the player won't deal with this, and loudly stopping problems is useful.
+It's also fine to crash when initially constructing all of the renderable map objects, because this crash will consistently happen at startup-time and be noticed by somebody developing before a player gets to it.

+I have lots of thoughts about testing that I haven't written anywhere yet.
+You'll surely note the lack of unit tests.
+If it bothers you, let's talk about what tests should exist.
+In the meantime, note lots of validation does happen via importing maps, running the prebaked scenarios, and screenshot diffing.